Pensacola Navy base mass shooter had accomplices, help from Saudi Arabia, victims claim in terror lawsuit

 The administration has said it will continue arms sales to the world’s biggest customer for U.S. weapons and signaled that it wants to continue a strong counterterrorism partnership.
 But it is also expected to make public as early as this week a long-sought U.S. intelligence report concluding that the crown prince ordered the 2018 killing of journalist Jamal Khashoggi, and to press Riyadh to end its war in Yemen and to moderate their own extremism.

+A State Department spokesman said the agency declined to comment on pending litigation.

-State Department spokesmen did not immediately respond to a request for comment, but the Pensacola families’ allegations further complicate U.S.-Saudi ties.
+The Pensacola families’ allegations further complicate U.S.-Saudi ties.
 There are also pending federal lawsuits against the prince and other Saudis by Khashoggi’s fiancee and by a former top Saudi intelligence officer and close U.S. intelligence ally now living in Canada who claims he was also targeted for assassination.

-Saudi Arabia has been frequently targeted by terrorist groups, including al-Qaeda, which carried out large-scale attacks beginning in 2003, and more recently by assailants sympathetic to the Islamic State group.
+Saudi Arabia has been frequently targeted by terrorist groups, including al-Qaida, which carried out large-scale attacks beginning in 2003, and more recently by assailants sympathetic to the Islamic State group.
 Attacks have been directed at government facilities, Westerners stationed in the kingdom and members of Saudi Arabia’s Shiite minority, who are considered heretics by hard-line Sunni Muslims.

 In January 2020, then-Attorney General William Barr announced that the 15-minute rampage at the Florida base was an act of terrorism, with the FBI concluding that Shamrani was motivated by “jihadist ideology.”